Build a Practical Roadmap to Inform and Lead Your AI Journey

 How We Work with You

-✅ Stage 1: Build Foundations - Confirm priorities and risk appetite, establish governance structures, develop co-intelligence understanding across the firm, agree human-in-the-loop standards, and pilot a small number of GREEN use cases, create initial policy and staff guidance.
+- Stage 1: Build Foundations - Confirm priorities and risk appetite, establish governance structures, develop shared understanding of how AI works alongside your people, agree oversight standards, and pilot a small number of GREEN use cases, create initial policy and staff guidance.

 The pace and scope of each stage varies based on your firm's resources, current capabilities, strategic priorities, and readiness for change.